LoyolaChicagoBooks/introcs-csharp/rst/filewrite.rst

 Writing Files
 ==============

-*Open a console window for examples folder.*
+*Open a console window for our examples folder.*
 First note that there is no file named sample.txt.

 Then compile and run the example program ``first_file.cs``, shown below: